Built-in agent reference

 algorithm, key results, and future work.
 Use the metropolis theme and include TikZ

-diagrams for the architecture.Correction & Polishing Agents
+diagrams for the architecture.Correction & polishing agents

 correct